In Short

 Tasmania

-Stamp duty in TAS falls under the Duties Act 2001 (TAS).
+Stamp duty in TAS is governed by the Duties Act 2001 (TAS).
 In 2008, Tasmania removed duty on all assets in a business sale except the transfer of land.
 Likewise, there is no nominal fee payable on the transfer.

 The State Revenue Office of Tasmania is responsible for all duty enquiries.
 Stamp duty for a business sale is generally payable within three months of the relevant transaction.